• Skip to primary navigation

 Biga Pre-Fermented Dough

-- Mix the Dough: Add flour to the proofing tray.
-Add water/yeast mixture to the proofing tray and lightly combine with fingers.
+• Add water/yeast mixture to proofing tray and lightly combine with fingers.
 DO NOT kneed the dough, you're going for a disconnected stringy consistency resembling loose noodles.

-- Rest the Dough: Cover the bowl with plastic wrap or a tightly fitting damp towel and rest for 12-14 hours until Biga doubles in size.
+• Cover the bowl with plastic wrap or tightly fitting damp towel and rest for 12-14 hours until Biga doubles in size.

-- Check the Biga: After resting, Biga will have wonderful aromatic quality with small air bubbles and a somewhat dense consistency.
+• After the resting period, Biga will have wonderful aromatic quality with small air bubbles and somewhat dense consistency.

 Pizza Dough